 Introduction | Statistics | Diagnostics | Genetics | Vaccines | Preventative measures | Definitions

-Here at PANDORA, we are often asked questions about COVID-19, both directly and on social media.
-We know that there’s an overwhelming amount of information out there about the disease, so we have created a series of videos answering the frequently asked questions we get about COVID-19.
-The information that we provide in this series is carefully researched by us, from referenced sources, such as the WHO and African Centres for Disease Control, but presented in a way that makes it accessible for everyone.
-Alongside the discussion, the videos contain images and short video clips, which should help make the concepts easier to understand.
+Below are a series of videos answering the frequently asked questions about COVID-19.
+The information in this series was carefully researched, from referenced sources, such as the WHO and African Centres for Disease Control.
+Alongside the discussion, the videos contain images and short video clips.

-We have divided the series into a number of short videos arranged by topic, each of which are around 5-10 minutes long.
+The series was divided into a number of short videos arranged by topic, each of which are around 5-10 minutes long.
 Each video is presented by a member of the PANDORA team.
-At the bottom of the page is a list of definitions that you might find helpful.
+At the bottom of the page is a list of useful definitions.

 Videos, topics and resources